windytan/redsea/CONTRIBUTING.md

 ## How to build and run the tests

-Install Catch2, then in the redsea root run:
+Install Catch2, then run these in redsea's project directory:

     git lfs pull
     meson setup build -Dbuild_tests=true
     cd build
-    meson compile
     meson test

 ### Generate coverage report